Sciatica And Back Pain PHYSIOTHERAPY Edmonton

 How can I distinguish between back discomfort and sciatica?

 “Back pain” is a blanket word that refers to a variety of various conditions.
 Back discomfort can occur as a result of bad posture, a motor vehicle accident, or a lifting injury.
-Our Family physiotherapist will design a treatment plan for you based on how you developed the back pain, its precise location, and your prior medical history.
+Our Family physiotherapist will design a treatment plan for you based on how you developed the back pain, the precise location, and your prior medical history.

 Sciatica is a unique sort of back pain that has been described as extremely inconvenient.
 Fortunately, it is also rather straightforward to diagnose.
 Sciatica causes discomfort along the sciatic nerve.
 This nerve is identified as the biggest nerve in the human body.